 Little Gardens of Sandwich, which regularly raises several thousand pounds, has been running for over 35 years and is one of the highlights of the town's summer calendar.

-The gardens at this year’s event, which is supported by local estate agents Colebrook Sturrock, SPC design & print and The Co-Op Sandwich, are:
+The "Little Gardens of Sandwich" is once again supported by local estate agents Colebrook Sturrock, SPC design & print and The Co-Op Sandwich.

-The gardens will be open from 2.00 pm to 5.00 pm and entry tickets for all six locations are priced at £7.50 per person whilst children under 16 are welcome to come along at no extra cost as long as they are accompanied by an adult.
+Entry tickets for all nine locations are priced at £7.50 per person whilst children under 16 are free as long as they are accompanied by an adult.
 Cream teas will be priced at £3.50 each.

 Please note that Open Sandwich bears no responsibility for the availability, content and services of 3rd party contributors & external websites & web pages.

 Open Sandwich does not organize the events on these pages but we contribute to the community by advertising & publicizing events in Sandwich on this website without charge

 If you wish to take part in an event please contact the organisers.

 BUT If you wish to advertise your event

 Event Posters from organisations concerned

 Open Sandwich: promoting Sandwich around the world since 1998 | Locally Designed & Hosted by Open Sandwich Design 2017